 MES’s (Manufacturing Execution Systems) are the more traditional means of managing and monitoring a shop floor.
 Typically, a MES allows every part of the manufacturing process to be monitored and provide information including material and component tractability, real-time production performance and production scheduling.

-On the other hand, ERP systems are often better known for managing the office based activities of an organisation, such as order processing, invoicing, and customer relationship management, rather than for the capability of supporting the manufacturing side of a business.
+On the other hand, ERP systems such as Microsoft Dynamics 365 are often better known for managing the office based activities of an organisation, such as order processing, invoicing, and customer relationship management, rather than for the capability of supporting the manufacturing side of a business.

 Therefore, it is a common misconception that manufacturers need a specialist MES.
 In fact, new ERP software solutions have the functionality of a traditional MES included, and can connect manufacturing operations with the entire organisation, which gives an enterprise wide view and in turn increases efficiency.